-All M.Ed. candidates complete an individual Capstone Project which provides an opportunity for students to synthesize and demonstrate their understanding of the professional knowledge areas of Learning and Design.
+All M.Ed. candidates complete an individual capstone project that provides an opportunity for students to synthesize and demonstrate their understanding of the professional knowledge areas of Learning and Design.

 M.D./M.Ed.
 Dual Degree Program

 If you are a medical student interested in further training, expertise, and immersion in educational theory and practice while in medical school, you can complete a joint master's degree in education (M.Ed.) and an M.D. degree.
 The dual degree program takes about five years to complete.
 You must apply to the M.D. and M.Ed. programs separately and must be accepted by both programs to pursue the dual degree.

 Of job-seeing graduates, 100 % were employed or attending graduate school within four months of graduation.
 Recent career placements include:

 - 2nd Grade Teacher, High Tech Elementary, San Diego, California